LOLINTERNETZ/vscodeoffline/README.md

 * Add test cases.

 ## Changelog
+ * 1.0.20 - Fixed an issue when downloading multiple versions of extensions.
+Thanks @forky2!
  * 1.0.19 - Lots of really solid bug fixes.
 Thank you to @fullylegit!
 Resilience improvements when fetching from marketplace.
 Thanks @forky2 and @ebsan.
  * 1.0.18 - Meta release to trigger CI.
  * 1.0.17 - CORS support for gallery.
 Thanks @kenyon!